 They’re certainly not “set and forget.”

 Channel surfing has become the norm.
-If you want to watch something, you just flipped through the channels until you found what you were looking for.
+If you want to watch something, you just flip through the channels until you find what you are looking for.
 Or better yet, you went to your Channel Guide, which told you exactly what was on every single channel.

 Not so in the Kodi world.

 It’s funny to me that the same people who complain about having to open a different (official) app to watch different content are the same ones who swear by these complicated addons.

 - Think about this.
 When you turn on your TV, how many options do you have to watch the same show?